genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Use the **Share** button to share your data with colleagues (the share button will not be available if you are using a guest account).
-Read more about sharing on Genestack in the "Data and Metainfo Management" part of the Guide.
+Read more about sharing on Genestack in the section :ref:`sharing`.

 |share|